Teen Traffic Safety Projects

 Host Kevin Brooks – Just Wiggle Your Toes

-What started as a typical booze fueled Saturday night quickly turned tragic with a poor choice.
-Kevin Brooks and his childhood friend Brandon left a party, intoxicated and driving in excessive speeds.
-The result – a horrific crash that Kevin did not walk away from and Brendon did not survive.
+What began as a typical party night took a tragic turn due to a poor decision.
+Kevin Brooks and his childhood friend Brandon left a party while intoxicated and driving at excessive speeds.
+The result was a horrific crash.
+Kevin survived but with serious injuries.
+Brandon did not survive.

 Jacy Good & Steve Johnson – Hang Up and Drive

-The Drive with CARE presentation is usually conducted in a classroom setting for 45-50 minutes.
-It is an interactive discussion about Graduated Driver Licensing Laws, traffic safety laws and violation penalties, courteous driving vs aggressive driving, distracted driving, impaired driving and seat belt use.
-Depending on availability, the presentation can be expanded and include impaired goggles and the driving simulator.
+The Drive with CARE presentation is typically conducted in a classroom setting and lasts 45 to 50 minutes.
+It is an interactive discussion covering Graduated Driver Licensing (GDL) laws, traffic safety rules and penalties, courteous versus aggressive driving, distracted driving, impaired driving, and seat belt use.
+When available, the presentation can be expanded to include impaired goggles and a driving simulator for a more hands-on experience.

 Mothers Against Drunk Driving (MADD)

-• Power of You(th) was designed to empower teens to take a stand and influence their peers against underage drinking or riding in a car with someone who has been drinking.
+Power of You(th) is designed to empower teens to take a stand and influence their peers against underage drinking or riding with someone who has been drinking.

-• Passionate and concerned community members share their personal stories about how alcohol and/or drug impairment has affected their lives.
-Many have had a personal loss, or injury.
+Passionate community members share personal stories about how alcohol or drug impairment has impacted their lives.
+Many have experienced personal loss or injury.

-• Power of Parents is one of three programs in MADD’s underage drinking prevention initiative.
-This presentation is designed to encourage parents and caregivers of teens to have life-saving conversations with their teens about alcohol.
+Power of Parents is one of three programs in MADD’s underage drinking prevention initiative.
+This presentation encourages parents and caregivers to have life-saving conversations with their teens about alcohol.